M4cs/pystickynote/README.md

 # Configuration

 Config files and notes can be found in `~/.config/pystickynote/`.
 Inside this folder you will find `pysn.conf` and `notes.json`.

+You can also find the default config and notes file in this repository.

 The config file looks something like this:

 ```
 [DEFAULT]